 - It takes effort to identify the style and size that gives the best fit

-- Children will need to replace their hats as they grow.
-This is normally until they’re 11- 12 years old.
+- Children will need to replace their hats regularly as they grow, until they hit their mid-teens.

-There are a number of benefits of the adjustable riding hat.
+There are a number of benefits for adjustable riding hats.
 These are:

-- they are very light and well ventilated.
-This because the adjustable riding hat is a fairly recent invention so they tend to incorporate modern features such as good ventilation.
+- They are very light and well ventilated.
+This is because the adjustable riding hat is a fairly recent invention, so they tend to incorporate modern features such as good ventilation

 A disadvantage is that if they’re not adjusted to fit correctly, they’re not as secure as they need to be.